Automated Node Provisioning & Removal in Redis Cluster

 for slot in slots:

-# Step 1: Mark states.
-IMPORTING on the target MUST precede MIGRATING
+# Step 1: IMPORTING on target MUST precede MIGRATING on source.

 keys = self._get_keys_in_slot(slot)